TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 20/2 Samuel 20.5.md

 ---

-So Amasa went to call [the men of] Judah together; but he tarried longer than the set time which he had appointed him.
+So Amasa went to call [the men of] Judah together; but he stayed longer than the set time which he had appointed him.